β‘ Lesson 18: Eevee Real-Time Rendering

 Transparent objects have dark edges:

-- Blend Mode likely set to Alpha Clip instead of Blend
+- Render Method likely set to Dithered instead of Blended

 Transparency sorting issues: